Raijeee/SleepSync/README.md

 This kivyMD code is the backbone setup of the GUI.
 As I have 5 total screens in my application I have 5 screens registered in setup.
 As seen, each screen has its own unique name, which corresponds to its functionality in the application.

+This was the first stages of creating this application, and I honestly was still confused about the whole functionality of KivyMD.
+So I had to consult my peers and the internet (cited below) to educate myself on how to create the screen manager and gain understanding of how KivyMD works in general.

 ### General Screen Setup (background)
 ```.py